 This program has a dual application process.
 Student must first submit a Lewis & Clark Application.
 Once admitted by Lewis & Clark, the students will receive instructions for submitting their secondary, or program sponsor, application, and will receive a separate notification letter from Pacific Lutheran University (PLU).
 Please keep a digital copy of your essays and other application materials as you will need to submit these again to PLU or you will need to re-write the essays.
 Please note that this secondary application process can be as late as the semester preceding your scheduled participation.

-Fulfills the overseas study requirement for the Asian Studies major, the Foreign Language major (with Chinese as primary language), and the Chinese minor.
+Fulfills the overseas study requirement for the Asian Studies major, the World Language major (with Chinese as primary language), and the Chinese minor.

 18 credits, please see below